Filkins: Social and economic history

-Swinford Museum occupies a 17th-century cottage in Filkins and stands alongside the former village lock-up.
-George Swinford founded the museum in 1931 with the help of Sir Stafford Cripps.
-In 2007 the Filkins estate, which Sir John Cripps (son of the post-war Labour minister Sir Stafford Cripps) bequeathed upon his death in 1993, but which had been partly passed over to the Ernest Cook Trust since then, was fully transferred to the Trust's portfolio.
+In 2007 the Filkins estate, which John Cripps (son of the post-war Labour minister Stafford Cripps) bequeathed upon his death in 1993, but which had been partly passed over to the Ernest Cook Trust since then, was fully transferred to the Trust's portfolio.
 The Filkins Estate is on the county boundary between Gloucestershire and Oxfordshire and includes one 500 acre farm and a number of cottages, with a small area of commercial units housing the Cotswold Woollen Weavers and Filkins Stone Company.

 Amenities

 Filkins has a public house, the Five Alls.
 The village has an outdoor swimming pool owned by the Centre Trust which was established by Sir Stafford Cripps under the control of the parish council (acting as trustees).
 The pool, now managed by the Filkins Swimming Club, is open from May until September.
 Next to it are the village shop, post office and bowls club.
 A large 18th-century barn is now the premises of Cotswold Woollen Weavers, which set up business there in 1982, and is the last company in the area to uphold the traditions of woollen cloth design and manufacture.
 Filkins has a theatre club.
 The former village school is now a pre-school nursery.